mbitsnbites/leanfloat/LeanFloat-Standard-for-Binary-Floating-Point-Arithmetic.md

 * Underflow returns ±0.
 * Inexact returns the correctly rounded result.

+Furhtermore, when converting floating-point numbers to integers:

+* The value is clamped to the range of the integer.
+This includes ±infinity, that are clamped to the maximum and minimum value of the target integer type.
+* Any NaN value is converted to the integer value zero (0).

 ## A. References

 **[IEEE754]** "IEEE 754-2019 - IEEE Standard for Floating-Point Arithmetic",